harshafau/Full-Blog-Automation/README.md

 2. Access the web interface at `http://localhost:8000` (or the port shown in the console)

-3. Enter your Google Sheet ID and WordPress credentials
+3. Enter your credentials in the web interface:
+   - Google Sheet ID
+   - WordPress URL
+   - WordPress Username
+   - WordPress Application Password
+   - Number of Images per post (default: 3)
+   - Article Length in words (default: 1000)

 4. Click "Generate" to start the blog automation process